Serving Cincinnati and Northern Kentucky.

 Talia has witnessed remarkable resiliency within those around her, including those who have experienced infertility.
 She is inspired by JFF’s holistic way of supporting individuals on their fertility journey and JFF’s commitment to raising awareness.
 Talia is honored to help support others and serve this incredible community.

-Meet the JFF-CINCY Advisory Council
+Meet the JFF-CINCY Volunteers

 Why JFF?